 TGax Editor: Please make changes as shown below to the following paragraph and note

 An HE AP may indicate a set of contiguous RUs allocated for random access via the Number Of RA-RU subfield in the User Info field of the Trigger frame.
-[21546]If an AP allocates a contiguous set of RA-RUs, the first RA-RU in the set shall represent the starting RU allocation for the set.[20639][20004]
+[21546]If an AP allocates a contiguous set of RA-RUs, the RA-RU indicated by the RU Allocation subfield of the User Info field shall represent the starting of RU allocation for the set.
+When contiguous RA-RUs are assigned, the size of all RA-RUs in the set shall be the same and equal to the size of the RA-RU indicated by the RU Allocation subfield of the User Info field.
+Furthermore, all the remaining subfields of the User Info field corresponding to the starting RA-RU apply to each RA-RU in the contiguous set.[20639]
+An AP, when allocating any contiguous set of RA-RUs in a Trigger frame with UL BW subfield indicating 80+80 MHz or 160 MHz, shall set the Number Of RA-RUs subfield such that all the RA-RUs in the set lies within only one 80 MHz segment.[20004]

-NOTE—If contiguous RA-RUs are assigned, the size of all contiguous RA-RUs is the same and equal to the size of the first RU.
-Further, all the remaining subfields of the User Info field apply to all the contiguous RA-RUs in the set and the values for starting spatial stream and the number of spatial streams of the HE TB PPDU transmitted on each RA-RU are set to 1.[20005, 20191, 21602, 20478, 20479, 20639]
+[20005, 20191, 21602, 20478, 20479, 20639]

 MU-RTS variant